 Val di Sogno is part of the various hamlets of the Municipality of Malcesine.
 Its name will not disappoint you: it is a true Paradise!
 The most beautiful way to get to this peaceful bay is through a panoramic walk with a lake view, which from Malcesine leads directly to its beautiful beaches.
 This walk is part of the Brenzone – Malcesine cyclepedestian path.
 In Malcesine there are also equipped beaches and dog beaches.

-What to do in Malcesine.
+Things to do in a day trip in Malcesine.

 The Malcesine – Monte Baldo cable car.